redcorelinux/sisyphus/src/frontend/cli/README.md

 (use single or double quotes when the description contains spaces)

-Use the -s (--state) filters to select only packages of interest.
+Use the -f (--filter) option to select only packages of interest.
 Possible values:

-    all (default) - search the entire database
+    any (default) - search the entire database

+    alien - search for installed packages but not available (this filter can match packages installed from e-builds or packages no longer maintained as binaries)

     installed - search in all installed packages

-    local - search for installed packages but not available (this filter can match packages installed from e-builds or packages no longer maintained as binaries)

     remote - search for available packages but not installed

     upgrade - search for installed packages where installed version is different from available version

 !!!
+NOTE !!!:

-NOTE !!! bash will expand a single * character as current folder listing.
+bash will expand a single * character as current folder listing.
-To search for all '--state' packages escape it, or surround it with quotes, or use an empty string:
+To search for all matching '--filter' packages escape it, or surround it with quotes, or use an empty string:

-    sisyphus search * -s installed          # this is not valid!
+    sisyphus search * -f installed          # this is not valid!

-    sisyphus search \* -s local             # OK
+    sisyphus search \* -f alien             # OK

-    sisyphus search '*' -s remote           # OK
+    sisyphus search '*' -f remote           # OK

-    sisyphus search '' -s upgrade           # OK
+    sisyphus search '' -f upgrade           # OK

 To search for all (including source) packages, use the --ebuild option.
 This is slower since will perform an emerge --search actually.
 With this option, more than one package can be provided as search term.
-'-d', '-s' and '-q' (quiet) options are ignored in this mode.
+'-d', '-f' and '-q' (quiet) options are ignored in this mode.

 **Usage**: